YAML configuration

 File Format

-AgentUse agents are markdown files with YAML frontmatter.
+AgentUse agents are markdown files with YAML frontmatter for configuration and plain English instructions.

 ---